 Early Voting Patterns by Race in Cuyahoga County, Ohio: A Statistical Analysis of the 2008 General Election

-Abstract.
 Several state legislatures recently have passed laws to scale back their early voting operations.
-Such efforts have been criticized by civil rights advocates and others who contend that minorities have utilized various forms of early voting at disproportionately high rates relative to whites, and that early voting reductions will tend to discourage minority electoral participation.
-This debate is being played out in advance of the 2012 Presidential Election in Cuyahoga County, Ohio.
-The following research attends to the question of, “who votes early in Cuyahoga County?”
-Specifically, insofar as the 2008 General Election is the most recent presidential election and is likely to be the best predictor of electoral behavior for 2012, this research brief estimates racial group usage of the two types of early voting methods that were available in the county in 2008: absentee by mail, and absentee in person.
+Such efforts have been criticized by civil rights advocates and others who contend that minorities have utilized various forms of early voting at higher rates than whites, and that early voting reductions will tend to discourage minority electoral participation.
+This research brief on Cuyahoga County, Ohio estimates racial group usage of the two types of early voting methods that were available in the 2008 Presidential Election: absentee by mail, and absentee in person.
 Ecological inference models demonstrate that white voters utilized the former method with a greater propensity than African Americans, but African Americans voted early in person at substantially higher rates than white voters.
 The results therefore provide an empirical basis to conclude that reducing early in person voting will disproportionately affect African American voters in Cuyahoga County.